eastlondoner/alchemy/alchemy-web/src/content/docs/providers/os/dev-script.md

 description: Run long-lived development scripts with lifecycle management, restart policies, and readiness detection in local development mode.
 ---

-The DevScript resource is designed for running long-lived development servers, dashboards, and other processes alongside `alchemy dev`.
+The DevScript resource is designed for running long-lived development servers, dashboards, and other processes as part of `alchemy dev`.
 It provides automatic start/stop with Alchemy lifecycle, restart policies for handling prop changes, and extract-based readiness detection.

 :::note
 DevScript only runs in local development mode (`alchemy dev` or `--local` flag).
 In production/CI environments, it returns metadata without spawning processes.